 [Place] Kawasaki City Japanese Folk House Main Building Exhibition Room

-[Price] Free (admission required)
+[Fee] Free (Admission required)

 This open-air museum hosts a collection of 25 traditional buildings, mostly from the Edo period (1603 - 1868).
 They were relocated to the museum from around the country.
 Every building has been designated a Cultural Property, and they house displays of agricultural equipment and folk tools used in the home.
 You'll feel you've slipped back in time while enjoying the seasons, including springtime cheery blossoms and autumn leaves.
 The folk houses host storytelling, performing arts, and lots of other events, as well as a variety of hands-on programs.
 You can learn about the buildings at an exhibition in the main hall, where they hold planned exhibits too.
 Their Traditional Craft Hall is open for everyone to experience old-fashioned indigo dyeing.

-Business HourMarch-October 9:30-17:00 / November-February 9:30-16:30 Closed days: Mondays (open on holidays), the next day after holidays (open on Saturdays, Sundays and holidays) ), New Year's holiday (12/29-1/3), temporary holidays
+Business HourMarch-October 9:30-17:00 / November-February 9:30-16:30 Closed: Mondays (open on public holidays), the next day of public holidays (open on Saturdays, Sundays, and holidays) ), year-end and New Year holidays (12/29-1/3), temporary holidays

-ReserveReservation is required for groups (20 or more).
+ReserveReservations are required for groups (20 people or more).
 Reservation recommended for indigo dyeing experience.

 Average Usage[Entrance fee] 500 yen for general, 300 yen for high school students/university students/ages 65 and over (both require certificate), junior high school students and under/Kawasaki city resident for ages 65+ free (certificate required) *Group fee available

 Drama musicsDouble Planet Episode 7Double Planet Episode 7 "Challenge from Yota Kanda" Satoru Aono (Furutajun & Yota Kanda/Radio Shonan Perso ･･･